Canadian Registered Accounts

 • Tax-Free Savings Account (TFSA)

-• Tax Treatment: Contributions are made with post-tax dollars; all investment growth and withdrawals are 100% tax-exempt.
+• Tax Treatment: All investment growth and withdrawals are 100% tax-exempt.

 • 2026 Contribution Limit: $7,000 (Cumulative room for those eligible since 2009 is $109,000).